 Drives resilient Water, Sanitation, and Hygiene (WASH) systems from the ground up.
 It aims to create universal WASH access, and collaborate with partners around the world.
 Their work focuses on six countries: Burkina Faso, Ethiopia, Ghana, Honduras, India, and Uganda; supporting and influencing governments and organizations from 20 other nations to transform the way they work.

-In conclusion, these organizations and groups are just a sampling of the ones working to improve the way that the world’s water resources are managed and distributed.
-We don’t need more water- we need to stop polluting what we have and find a way to manage it better so that it’s accessible to everyone.
+These organizations and groups are just a sampling of the ones working to improve how the world’s water resources are managed and distributed.
+It’s not simply a case of needing more water- we must stop polluting what we have and find a way to manage it better so that it’s accessible to everyone.

-If you’d like to learn more, here are two books that take a broad look at water security, albeit in quite different ways:
+Two books are especially recommended that take a broad look at water security, albeit in quite different ways: